merrickqiu/cse15l-lab-reports/lab-report-3-week-6.md

 ![Combining everything into one command](one_command.png) I SCPed the directory, put a semicolon, then SSHed into my account, and then put quotes around the commands to run the tests.
 Inside the quotes I CDed into the markdown-parse directory, compiled markdownParseTest, then ran markdownParseTest.
+Having one long command is a lot faster than typing in the commands individually.